 You can also visit the lovely city of Aix which is near Cassis.
 Only 40 minutes of driving.
 It’s a bigger city then Cassis and St Tropez.
 You can park your car near the city and walk in the city.
 The best way to do it is to get lost in the little streets.
 You will see, everything is orange and yellow and there are places with fountains everywhere, it’s really lovely.

 We just walked in the small streets and stopped when we found lovely spots.
 We also took ice cream and ate it near a fountain!
-We also found a beautiful poppy field near the city and we stopped to take pictures!
+And we even found a beautiful poppy field near the city and we stopped to take pictures!
 If you find a flower field in Provence, always ask for permission to enter, they are private properties.

 The Verdon Gorge